Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 Membership of scientific societies

-• Member of the Deutsche Physikalische Geselleschaft (DPG), Germany [2019-to date]
+• Member of the Deutsche Physikalische Geselleschaft (DPG), Germany [2019 - 2023]

 Main collaborations